-When she later used her phone to record the officer’s continued misconduct, using the recording as evidence for another report, she was charged with two counts of eavesdropping.
+When she used her phone to record their attempts at dissuasion, she was charged with two counts of eavesdropping.

 In 2017, according to an article by The Huffington Post, the mother of a teenage girl accusing two New York police officers of rape claimed that roughly 13 officers from two different precincts approached them while they were awaiting a forensic examination at a local hospital and attempted to dissuade them from reporting the crime, going so far as to try and push them to say that the perpetrators were not police officers at all.

 And in Seattle, Wa., King County Sheriff John Urquhart was accused of directing investigators not to document rape allegations against him from 2016, of actively intimidating the victims supporters, and of attempting to discredit the victim by publicly releasing her medical records, according to a 2017 report by kiro7.com.

 “The culture of the blue wall of silence is what conceals this particular form of police violence, same as it does for others forms of police violence,” said Ritchie.

 “A significant percentage of officers know it’s happening, but they’re looking the other way and not reporting it.
 It’s just considered part of the culture.”

 And it is a culture that repeatedly discounts reports of rape and sexual assault in general.